 - Preheat the oven to 400F.
-Grease a large baking dish, or 2, with olive oil or cooking spray.
+Grease a large baking dish with olive oil or cooking spray.

 - In a large skillet, heat the remaining olive oil over medium-high heat.
 Add the onions and sauté for 5 minutes or until translucent.
 Add the garlic and cook for an additional minute.

-- Add the ground beef, sausage, 1 ½ teaspoons of the Italian seasoning, and remaining salt.
+- Add the ground beef and 1 teaspoon of Italian seasoning and remaining salt.
 Cook for 8 minutes, breaking up the meat with a spatula as you go.

 - Stir in the crushed tomatoes and bring the sauce to a simmer.
 Reduce the heat to low and simmer for 15 minutes.

 - With a fork, shred the meat inside of each cooked squash half.
-Place all 4 halves into a baking dish, you may need 2.
+Place the spaghetti squash halves into the baking dish.
 Scoop a generous amount of the meat sauce into each squash half and mix with the shredded squash to combine.

 - Bake, the spaghetti squash for 15 to 20 minutes or until the tops, are golden brown, and the ricotta is heated through.